mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 breeding.
-Some ashushum farms on Vland have been in continuous operation, providing seed stock for numerous colonies, for over 10,000 years and are quite the sight to behold, with automated food distribution and moult gathering machines poking out of several square kilometres of ashushum pens, which look from a distance like writhing, slithering ground.
+Some ashushum farms on Vland have been in continuous operation, providing seed stock for numerous colonies, for over 10,000 years and are quite the sight to behold, with automated food distribution and moult gathering machines poking out of several square kilometers of ashushum pens, which look from a distance like writhing, slithering ground.
 Many Solomani report a sensation of slight unease when first beholding such an operation.